TH Liner: Service outline

-TH Liner services operate in the mornings on weekdays and weekdays in the "up" direction (two services) from Kuki in Saitama Prefecture to Ebisu in Tokyo, and in the evenings (weekdays and weekends) in the "down" direction (five services) from Kasumigaseki to Kuki.
+TH Liner services operate in the mornings on weekdays and weekends in the "up" direction (two services) from Kuki in Saitama Prefecture to Ebisu in Tokyo, and in the evenings (weekdays and weekends) in the "down" direction (five services) from Kasumigaseki to Kuki.
 In the up direction, a supplement of 580 yen (300 yen for children) is required for travel between the serviced Hibiya Line stations and Sengendai station, and 680 yen (350 yen for children) beyond as far as Kuki station.
 No supplementary fare is required for passengers boarding the service between Kasumigaseki to Ebisu.
 All seats are reserved, and the supplementary tickets indicate which car to ride in.

 Rolling stock

 TH Liner services are operated by a fleet of 70090 series 7-car electric multiple units (EMUs).
 Like their 50090 series counterparts, these sets are unusual in having rotating pairs of seats allowing them to be used with longitudinal seating on regular daytime services, and with transverse seating on TH Liner services.